niuware/niuware.github.io/quick-docs.md

 <a name="views-functions"></a>
 ### Views: Functions and Filters

-You can use the `TwigFilters.helper.php` and `TwigFunctions.helper.php` classes to define custom functions and filters.
+You can use the `TwigFilters.php` and `TwigFunctions.php` classes to define custom functions and filters.
 For example:

 {% highlight php %}

 <?php
-[app/helpers/TwigFunctions.helper.php]
+[app/helpers/TwigFunctions.php]

 namespace App\Helpers;